Jeonhui/Jeonhui/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=6810779s&layout=compact&theme=algolia)
  -->
 # IOS developer News
-### Apple Design Award winners announced
+### Introducing WeatherKit
-###### June 6, 2022
+###### June 7, 2022

-The Apple Design Awards celebrate apps and games that excel in the categories of Inclusivity, Delight and Fun, Interaction, Social Impact, Visuals and Graphics, and Innovation.
-Learn about the winning apps and the talented developers behind them.
+Bring valuable weather information to your apps and services through a wide range of data that can help people stay up to date, safe, and prepared.
+It’s easy to use WeatherKit in your apps with a platform-specific Swift API, and on any other platform with a REST API.
-Discover the winners
+Learn about WeatherKit
-the winners
+about WeatherKit